-You can use markdown to create bold text or italics in the 'Description' field in the text & media tag as well as the text label tag.
+You can use markdown to style your text in the 'Description' field in the text & media tag as well as the text label tag.

 - Putting text between two asterisks (*example*) will make it bold.
 See tag #1 in the image below.

 - Putting text between two underscores (_example_) will turn it to italics.
 See tag #2 in the image below.

 - You can combine bold with italics by using both asterisks and underscores.
 See tag #3 in the image below.

 Please note that the final result may differ based on the viewer's browser.
 For instance, bold text is nearly identical to normal in Firefox.